gildeb/Self-Balancing-Robot-DC-motors/README.md

 ## Starting

+You must first measure MPU6050 accelerometer and gyro offsets (see MPU6050dmp20 repository), and insert your values in _SBR.py_.

-To start automatically on boot, insert :
+To start robot automatically on boot, insert :

 ```python
 import SBR